Mahakam River: Geology

 Kalimantan, where the Mahakam lies, is part of the Sunda Continental Plate.
 The large island has mountain ranges between Indonesia and Malaysia.
-As described by van Bemmelen (1949), River Mahakam rises in Cemaru (1681 m) in the center of Kalimantan, from there it cuts through the pre-tertiary axis of the island east of the Batuayan (1652 m) and then reaches the tertiary basin of Kutai.
+As described by van Bemmelen (1949), River Mahakam rises in Cemaru (1681 m) in the center of Kalimantan, and from there it cuts through the pre-tertiary axis of the island east of the Batuayan (1652 m) and then reaches the tertiary basin of Kutai.
 Its middle course traverses a lowland plain with many marshy lakes.
 This intermontane depression is separated from the neighboring basin, the Barito depression, by a broad hilly tract of less than 500 m altitude.
 After this region, the Mahakam cuts through the Samarinda anticlinorium and reaches its alluvial delta, which spreads like a broad fan over the shelf-sea, with a base of 65 km and a radius of about 30 km.

-Upstream of Long Iram (upstream part of Mahakam river basin) the river is flowing in tertiary rocks (Voss, 1983).
+Upstream of Long Iram (upstream part of Mahakam river basin), the river is flowing in tertiary rocks (Voss, 1983).
 Between Long Iram and Muara Kaman (middle Mahakam area) the river is flowing in quaternary alluvium, while in the downstream area between Muara Kaman and the coast including the Mahakam delta, tertiary rocks are again present.
 The presence of the large delta is explained by the formation and rejuvenation of the hilly region near Samarinda.